-But because flight cancellations almost always play havoc with your travel plans, you should check whether you're also entitled to claim Lufthansa canceled flight compensation to help make up for the disruption.
+But because flight cancellations almost always play havoc with your travel plans, you should check whether you're also entitled to claim Lufthansa cancelled flight compensation to help make up for the disruption.

 Under EU regulations, Lufthansa should pay passengers up to $700 per person when they cancel flights at late notice — that is, any flight cancellation less than 14 days before it was due to depart.

 Lufthansa will not have to pay compensation if they were able to offer a replacement flight with similar departure and arrival times to the original.
 You can check the exact requirements on our flight cancellation compensation page.

 Airlines also don't have to pay compensation if extraordinary circumstances were at play.
 That means that if an unusual situation occurred that was outside of the airline's control but forced a cancellation, there's no Lufthansa flight cancellation compensation owed.
 Typical examples include bad weather or a strike by air traffic control.

 Whenever you're kept waiting by Lufthansa flight delays, it's worth checking whether you're entitled to compensation for your time.
 If Lufthansa is responsible for the delay, EU regulations say that passengers are owed up to $700 per person when they're delayed by 3 hours or more.

 When you're claiming flight delay compensation, Lufthansa will check what time the flight arrived at the final destination.
 That's because for flight delay claims it is the time that you arrived that is important, not the time of departure.
 AirHelp owns one of the most comprehensive databases of flight stats available, so we can always back up Lufthansa flight delay compensation claims with the exact delay time.